Discovering drugs that create neoantigens

 Continuous Neoantigen Creation

 New ("neo") antigens are abnormal proteins that typically arise from DNA mutations that accumulate during tumour formation.
 Neoantigens appear foreign to the immune system and many are strong cancer antigens that stimulate immune responses to disease.
-However, cancer neoantigens often go undetected by the immune system simply because the the immune system response can fade over time, and in many cases cancers also only create a few weak neoantigens in the first place.
+However, cancer neoantigens often go undetected by the immune system simply because the immune system response can fade over time, and in many cases cancers also only create a few weak neoantigens in the first place.

 DNA Mismatch Repair Inhibitors